OAVallejos/VCV48/README.md

 Vallejos, O. A. (2026).
 Vacuum Crystallography (VCV48) Topological Parameterization of the Mass Spectrum and Predictions of New Physics.
 (Version Annex V).
 Zenodo. https://doi.org/10.5281/zenodo.22771117

+Vallejos, O. A. (2026).
+Vacuum Crystallography (VCV48) Neutrino Helicity Conversion in the Oh Lattice and Sidereal Modulation of the M87 Neutrino Flux.
+(Version Annex VI).
+Zenodo. https://doi.org/10.5281/zenodo.22877190